RahmahMohammad/T5004-Project-Proposal/README.md

 ## Design
 This project originates from Data Science Bootcamps for SDAIA Academy.
-The data is provided by
+The data is provided by kaggle.com, and presents list of video games with sales greater than 100,000.
-, and presents .
-Classifying --------  via machine learning models would enable the ------- to ---------
+Predicting sales rate via machine learning models would enable the game developer and publisher to focuse on the important stuf.

 ## Data
-The dataset contains #### ----- with ## features for each, ## of which are categorical.
+The dataset contains 16598 video games with 10 features for each, 4 of which are categorical and  A few feature highlights include sales in North America, European Union, Japan, and the other countries.

 ## Algorithms